AMERICAN PORTFOLIO

 Series : Specimens of American SuBURBIA

-The project concerns place representation, cultural identity and nationhood.
-It seeks to explore master narratives and depiction of the American landscape and architecture.
+The project delves into representations of place, cultural identity, and nationhood, specifically focusing on exploring master narratives and depictions of the American landscape and architecture.

-My view of the American landscape was one of a vast, flat, sparsely populated surface with rail crossings, wooden houses, big cars, and neon motel signs appearing in foggy, semi-rural surroundings.
-This view was cultivated by movies, tour guides, and by the aesthetics of commercial landscape photography.
-In my quest of seeking what should be regarded as a typical American landscape, I usually encounter architectural structures less pictorial, more universal, yet more complex and, so to speak, more dystopian than those I had in mind.
-This realization has made me question the identity of the place and in general the identity of any place.
-My work reopens a conversation on place representation, the spirit of place, national identity, topography and geography.
+My perception of the American landscape was shaped by imagery of vast, flat expanses, sparsely populated areas punctuated by rail crossings, wooden houses, large cars, and neon motel signs emerging from foggy, semi-rural surroundings.
+This perspective was influenced by movies, tourist guides, and the aesthetics of commercial landscape photography.
+However, in my quest to discover what constitutes a typical American landscape, I often encounter architectural structures that are less picturesque, more universal, yet more complex, and somewhat dystopian compared to what I had envisioned.
+This realization has prompted me to question the identity of places and, more broadly, the identity of any given place.